kmarks2013/tetriact-api/README.md

 1. Responsvie Styling for more screen sizes.
 2. When restarting the game it should maintain the state of the audio from before.
 3. Custom designed SVG background.

-### Special Thanks
-I would love to thank [Thomas Weibenfalk](weibenfalk.com) and [FreeCodeCamp](https://www.freecodecamp.org/news/react-hooks-tetris-game/) for their amazing tutorial, [Wikimedia](https://commons.wikimedia.org/wiki/File:Tetris_theme.ogg) for allowing me to use the Tetris Theme, and [Freepik](https://www.freepik.com/vectors/background") for their amazing vector background!